Sir-Apple/portfolio/README.md

 - CSS

 ## Description
-This is my second version of personal portfolio, featuring my projects, skills, and works
+This is my another version of personal portfolio, which featuring my projects, skills, and works